inradius/yii-skeleton-app/README.md

 ======================
 This is a generic Yii Framework application with MySQL integration.
 I built this simple app as the starting point for many projects I have worked on in the past.
 This application allows for user registration, user sign-in and sign-out, Facebook/Google+/Windows Live sign-in, and password reset.

-This skeleton application does not include the Yii Framework itself.
-Download it [here](https://github.com/yiisoft/yii/).

 ## Install Dev Version
 To install the dev version, first install [VirtualBox](http://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/).
 Once both are installed on your machine, run the following commands.
 ```vagrant